NWMCWC

 Submit your own EOI

-EOIs may be submitted at any time.
-If you have a proposal for using one of the charity’s properties, assets or land, you are welcome to get in touch.
+EOIs may also be submitted at any time for other community-owned assets.
+If you have a proposal for using one of the Charity’s properties, assets or land, you are welcome to get in touch.

 Your EOI must address:

-• What the asset will be used for
+• What the asset or land would be used for

-• How it aligns with NWMCWC’s mission and values
+• How it aligns with NWMCWC values and Asset Use Principles

 • Any relevant experience